karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Scope: `config.effective:stanpath-fallback` (centralized in debug-scopes).
   - Behavior: only visible when STAN_DEBUG=1; no changes to normal output.
   - Completes the silent fallback audit item for stanPath; other legacy notices remain as previously implemented.

+- CI speed — shorten matrix durations
+  - Reduced the dummy wait script in cancellation matrix tests from 10s to 2s and shortened teardown settle.
+This cuts per-case wall clock while preserving coverage across live/no‑live × mode × signal × archive.

+- Build guard — fail build on new circular dependencies
+  - Added a simple CI guard in rollup.config.ts: onwarn now throws on Rollup CIRCULAR_DEPENDENCY warnings that do not originate from node_modules.
+  - Known third‑party cycles (e.g., zod in node_modules) remain allowed;
+    project‑local cycles now fail the build to prevent regressions.